warpfork/go-file/README.md

 		- It's too prone to bitmath, and not all the bits are what you'd expect;
 		- it's hard to use it to help enforce whole-program correctness since you can cast to it too easily;
 		- and it's just plain irritating to use as a bonus: the check for "is this a plain file", _the most common thing you'll ever check_, gets bitmathy (you check that a mask of it is equal to zero).
 Ick.
-	- means you import the whole `os` package.
-		- Honestly, maybe this isn't that big of a deal in any practical sense.
-But it still makes me feel... dirty.

 2. It uses the `os.FileInfo` abstraction, which...
-	- repeats the qualm about importing the whole `os` package.
 	- is _not **enough**_.
 		- `os.FileInfo` doesn't include uid or gid, for example.
 Many applications I work on require that info.
 		- While you can still get the relevant info through the `fi.Sys() interface{}` and then cast it to `syscall.Stat_t`...